AI Use Policy

 Violations may result in the enforcement actions described in the AUP §6, including suspension and termination.

-We reserve the right to rate-limit or temporarily block AI features if we detect abusive usage patterns (abnormal volume, prompt injection, or other misuse), and to contact you before the issue escalates.
+We reserve the right to rate-limit, suspend, or revoke the MCP connection and the Studio's tools if we detect abusive usage patterns (abnormal volume, attempts to access other users' data, or other misuse), and we will try to contact you before the issue escalates.

 7. Transparency